theopn/theovim/src/theovim-help-doc.md

 - j k                         : ESC + :update (writes to a file if there is a change)
 - <C-hjkl>                    : Navigate in insert mode
+- Tab character               : Renders as "t>"
+- Trailing space              : Renders as "␣"
+- Non-breaking space          : Renders as "⍽"

 ## Normal Mode